opnfv/moon/keystone-moon/doc/source/configuration.rst

 ------------------

 Various LDAP backends in Keystone use a common LDAP module to interact with LDAP data.
-By default, a new connection is established for LDAP operations.
+By default, a new connection is established for each LDAP operation.
-This can become highly expensive when TLS support is enabled which is a likely configuraton in enterprise setup.
-Re-using of connectors from a connection pool drastically reduces overhead of initiating a new connection for every LDAP operation.
+This can become highly expensive when TLS support is enabled, which is a likely configuration in an enterprise setup.
+Reuse of connectors from a connection pool drastically reduces overhead of initiating a new connection for every LDAP operation.

-Keystone now provides connection pool support via configuration.
-This change will keep LDAP connectors alive and re-use for subsequent LDAP operations.
-A connection lifespan is going to be configurable with other pooling specific attributes.
-The change is made in LDAP handler layer logic which is primarily responsible for LDAP connection and shared common operations.
+Keystone provides connection pool support via configuration.
+This will keep LDAP connectors alive and reused for subsequent LDAP operations.
+The connection lifespan is configurable as other pooling specific attributes.

-In LDAP identity driver, Keystone authenticates end user by LDAP bind with user DN and provided password.
-These kind of auth binds can fill up the pool pretty quickly so a separate pool is provided for those end user auth bind calls.
-If a deployment does not want to use pool for those binds, then it can disable pooling selectively by ``use_auth_pool`` as false.
-If a deployment wants to use pool for those auth binds, then ``use_auth_pool`` needs to be true.
-For auth pool, a different pool size (``auth_pool_size``) and connection lifetime (``auth_pool_connection_lifetime``) can be specified.
-With enabled auth pool, its connection lifetime should be kept short so that pool frequently re-binds the connection with provided creds and works reliably in end user password change case.
-When ``use_pool`` is false (disabled), then auth pool configuration is also not used.
+In the LDAP identity driver, Keystone authenticates end users via an LDAP bind with the user's DN and provided password.
+This kind of authentication bind can fill up the pool pretty quickly, so a separate pool is provided for end user authentication bind calls.
+If a deployment does not want to use a pool for those binds, then it can disable pooling selectively by setting ``use_auth_pool`` to false.
+If a deployment wants to use a pool for those authentication binds, then ``use_auth_pool`` needs to be set to true.
+For the authentication pool, a different pool size (``auth_pool_size``) and connection lifetime (``auth_pool_connection_lifetime``) can be specified.
+With an enabled authentication pool, its connection lifetime should be kept short so that the pool frequently re-binds the connection with the provided credentials and works reliably in the end user password change case.
+When ``use_pool`` is false (disabled), then the authentication pool configuration is also not used.

-Connection pool configuration is added in ``[ldap]`` configuration section:
+Connection pool configuration is part of the ``[ldap]`` configuration section:

 .. code-block:: ini